Electro-Pneumatic Control is used in air compressors to regulate the discharge air pressure.

 Every compressor has to discharge some specific pressure so we can use this utility to operate pneumatic tools etc.

-M-type unloader, W-type unloader etc. are used in old days.
+M-type unloader, W-type unloader, etc. are used in old days.

 Electro-pneumatic control consists of 2 way or 3-way solenoid valves operated by the pressure switches, actuating at receiver pressure.

-Copper or Nylon tube is used for flow of air from receiver to suction or inlet valve through pressure switch & solenoid valve.
+Copper or Nylon tube is used for the flow of air from receiver to suction or inlet valve through pressure switch & solenoid valve.